kodemoar/yomsoleapp/README.md

  - and more to come...

 ### TODOs
- - Implement further viewing of `system boot time` in event viewer.
+ - Implement further viewing of "system boot time" in event viewer.
 Passing the following Event Log XML query when used in conjunction with the `/f` switch.
 	```xml
 	<QueryList>
 	  <Query Id="0" Path="System">